Alcatecablee/fixwise/CONTRIBUTING.md

 ## License

-By contributing to NeuroLint, you agree that:

-1. **Your contributions will be licensed** under the Business Source License 1.1 (BSL 1.1)
+By contributing to NeuroLint, you agree that your contributions will be licensed under the Apache License 2.0.
-2. **NeuroLint retains the right** to offer commercial licenses and enterprise versions
-3. **After the Change Date** (November 22, 2029), contributions become GPL-3.0-or-later

 ### What This Means for Contributors

+- Your code is licensed under Apache 2.0, a permissive open-source license
-- Your code remains visible and credited in the public repository
+- Your contributions remain visible and credited in the public repository
-- You're helping build a sustainable, protected open-source project
-- The code will eventually become fully open source (GPL) after 4 years
-- NeuroLint can build commercial offerings while keeping the core transparent
+- The code can be used freely by anyone for any purpose (including commercial)
+- You retain copyright to your contributions
+- All contributions remain attributed to their authors

-### Contributor License Agreement
+### Contributor Rights

-By submitting a pull request, you grant NeuroLint:
+By submitting a pull request, you:
-- The right to use your contribution under the BSL 1.1 license
+- Grant the project the right to use your contribution under Apache 2.0
-- The right to relicense your contribution for commercial purposes
-- The right to include your contribution in enterprise offerings
+- Certify that you have the right to submit the contribution

-All contributions remain attributed to their authors.
+- Agree that your contribution is provided "as is" without warranties

+NeuroLint CLI is and will always remain free and open-source under Apache 2.0.

 ---